ShenJiahuan/FileStation/README.md

 ### Step 3

-Access afp://\$server_ip:548 to verify Netatalk has started up, and http://\$server_ip:9091 to verify Transmission has started up.
+Access afp://\$server_ip:548 to verify Netatalk has started up, smb://\$server_ip:445 to verify Samba has started up, and http://\$server_ip:9091 to verify Transmission has started up.

 ## Acknowledgments

-This repository is based on @cilix's [work](https://github.com/cilix-lab/docker-netatalk) to convert Netatalk into a docker container and @linuxserver's [work](https://github.com/linuxserver/docker-transmission) to convert Transmission into a docker container.
+This repository is based on @cilix's [work](https://github.com/cilix-lab/docker-netatalk) to convert Netatalk into a docker container, @Stanback's [work](https://github.com/Stanback/alpine-samba) to convert Samba into a docker container and @linuxserver's [work](https://github.com/linuxserver/docker-transmission) to convert Transmission into a docker container.